causalens/cai-causal-graph/docs/time_series_causal_graph.md

 MAGs and PAGs retain the pairwise Markov property of DAGs - every missing edges corresponds to a statement of conditional independence amongst the observed variables.
 Contrary to DAGs, however, the presence of an edge does not mean necessarily that two nodes are adjacent in the (presumed) true DAG - which may include unobserved variables.
 Rather, it simply means that a conditional set that separates the two nodes could not be found amongst the observed variables.

-`cai_causal_graph.causal_graph.TimeSeriesCausalGraph` also supports Markov equivalence classes, as in the following example with a CPDAG.
+`cai_causal_graph.time_series_causal_graph.TimeSeriesCausalGraph` also supports Markov equivalence classes, as in the following example with a CPDAG.

 ```python
 from cai_causal_graph import EdgeType, TimeSeriesCausalGraph